 Reduction firing is just as humbling however you can speak more with the finish without cooperating, sometimes fighting, with an outside force, ash or soda.
 It allows for more precision and slightly more predictable outcome to each firing, fighting fewer variables.
 To me, this makes it more difficult to achieve a looseness to the work because there’s no hiding behind the atmosphere created in soda and wood firing.

 Aaron Moseley is an artist from Cedar Rapids, Iowa.
-He previously worked as a resident artist at the Iowa Ceramic Center and Glass Studio, focusing on wood and fire soda work.
+I previously worked as a resident artist at the Iowa Ceramic Center and Glass Studio, focusing on wood and fire soda work.
 Now living and working in Floyd, VA, as an apprentice to Ellen Shankin.